 At Office Dynamics, we are noticing a tremendous amount of interest in executive assistant certification or administrative assistant certification courses or programs.
-We regularly see interest in our certificate-based designation programs, World Class Assistant™ Certification program or our Star Achievement Series® Certification and Designation curriculum.
+We regularly see interest in our certificate-based designation programs, World Class Assistant™ and our Star Achievement Series®.
 This proves assistants are getting serious about their career and training and HR departments are valuing continued education for this role.

 More and more, administrative professionals are asking my opinion on having a certification.
 I hear questions like, “Will this give me an advantage in the workplace?”
 “Will I get more money with a certification?”
 “Is certification for the administrative profession becoming a requirement in the business world?”

 I am pleased that there is an interest in this topic because I am working with some top-notch organizations who are thinking the same thing – as they look to the future and what they will require of individuals coming into their organization and want to make a career in the administrative field.
 The good news for you is I have a lot of opinions and facts to share with you.
 So let’s just begin; my ideas are in no particular order, except for the first one.